-Making a statement can take the form of a quote, a tip or even a brief narrative.
-Others can then retweet what you've said with or without comments.
+A statement tweet can take the form of a quote, a tip, an opinion, a brief narrative or call to action.
+Others may comment on or retweet what you've said with or without comments.
 Here are a few examples:

-Gotta love a hotel that says this: "Nightly Bed Time Cookie Buffet (8-10pm)"
+Gotta love a hotel with a sign that says this: "Nightly Bed Time Cookie Buffet (8-10pm)"

 Be kind whenever possible.
-It is always possible.
-Dalai Lama
+It is always possible. - Dalai Lama #quote

 Tech Tip: Always remember to back up your computer at the end of each day.
 Better yet, backup in the background throughout the day.

-Tweet out questions to spur conversation.
+Tweet out questions to spur conversations.
 Others may not always notice your questions so you may receive few responses, but questions often give people the impetus to tweet back to you.

 Here are some sample questions to tweet out: